jorgebastida/gordon/README.md

 Why should you use this project?
 -----------------------------------
-Because eventually you'll stop using it -ish.
-Once CloudFormation supports 100% of the AWS Lambda API, this project will be a really thin layer of sugar around the fact that writing CloudFormation templates sucks and some conventions around how to structure a project using Lambdas... and not much more, which is great!
+Because this project doesn't introduces anything new.
+Gordon is a thin layer of sugar around the fact that writing CloudFormation templates sucks and some conventions around how to structure a project using Lambdas... and not much more, which is great!

 How it works
 -------------